bpkennedy/untitledBook/README.md

 This project aims to make an easy way to publish fiction in a modular way.
 The goal is a writing style that can be published as fast as possible and also with all the advantages of source code control.
 A second goal is to explore the writing process as a more modular activity, much like programming.
 Would it be possible for many authors to quickly collaborate on writing stories without a lot of admin tasks or confusion?
 I hope something like this can be a solution.

-Additionally, this project is using the pandoc extension to convert the markdown syntax into both html, .epub, and at some point .mobi formats as a one-size-fits-all publishing.
+Additionally, this project is using the [pandoc](http://pandoc.org/) extension to convert the markdown syntax into both html, .epub, and at some point .mobi formats as a one-size-fits-all publishing.
+You will need to [install it](http://pandoc.org/installing.html) on your local machine.

 I also have published the novel to github webspace and setup my build process to push via terminal command.
 I might automate this with Travis in the future, but manual suits me just fine for now.
 The goal with this step is to quickly publish to the interwebs for a group project/effort or immediate reading/feedback from interested people.